danielpi/AVFoundationInSwift/README.md

 I plan to create several projects with each being as focused as possible on a single task or use case that is of interest.
 In this way I hope to distill what is actually required for each task so that it is easier to understand.

 ## Project 1 - Display a feed from a camera
+Trying to make this as simple as possible.
+Just a straight feed from your default video device to a preview window.
+Show the interaction between the minimal objects that you need to know about which are AVCaptureSession, AVCaptureDevice, AVCaptureDeviceInput, AVCaptureVideoPreviewLayer and CALayer.